dalloelhadj0/Projects/README.md

-# those Project are the Programms I have developped in the Data Structures classes I have taken.
+# Those Project are Programms I have developped in the Data Structures classes I have taken.